hendo12/Bluesky-OAuth-Client/README.md

 # Bluesky OAuth Client

+**Status:** Work in Progress

 A robust and reusable npm package for integrating Bluesky's OAuth 2.0 authentication into your Node.js applications.
-This package handles the entire OAuth flow, including Proof Key for Code Exchange (PKCE), Demonstrating Proof of Possession (DPoP), and secure handling of user data.
+This package manages the complete OAuth flow, including Proof Key for Code Exchange (PKCE), Demonstrating Proof of Possession (DPoP), and secure handling of user data.

 ## Table of Contents